HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 The median JPEG weighs in at 2.1 bits per pixel.
 Given the format's ubiquity, this is the best baseline to measure other formats by.

 The median PNG weighs in at more than twice that.
 PNG is sometimes called a "lossless" format; a median of 4.6 bits per pixel shows how false this is.
-True lossless compression should typically land at around 12-16 bits per pixel (depending on whether or not we're dealing with an alpha channel); PNG comes in so far below this because common PNG tooling is usually _lossy_: it modifies pixels – reducing color palettes and introducing dithering patterns – before encoding pixels, to boost compression ratios.
+True lossless compression should typically land at around 12-16 bits per pixel (depending on whether or not we're dealing with an alpha channel); PNG comes in so far below this because common PNG tooling is usually _lossy_: it modifies pixels—reducing color palettes and introducing dithering patterns—before encoding pixels, to boost compression ratios.

 GIFs, weighing in at 7.4 bits per pixel, come off terribly here, and make no mistake, <a hreflang="en" href="https://web.dev/efficient-animated-content/">they</a> <a hreflang="en" href="https://bitsofco.de/optimising-gifs/">are</a> <a hreflang="en" href="https://dougsillars.com/2019/01/15/state-of-the-web-animated-gifs/">terrible</a>!
 But they're also at a bit of an unfair disadvantage here because many GIFs on the web are animated.
 Web platform APIs don't expose the number of frames in an animated image, so we haven't accounted for frames.
 To give you a sense of how much this inflates GIF's numbers: a GIF measured as 20 bits per pixel, here, which contains ten frames, should be fairly counted as using two bits per pixel.